openstack-k8s-operators/osp-director-operator/README.md

 ```

 As a result:
-* the corresponding OSIPSet for the node got deleted
 * the IPreservation entry in the OSNet resources is flagged as deleted

 This results in the following behavior